 Crashes on Cedar Rd

-4 crash black spots along Cedar Rd in the Ipswich City area over the last 10 years, ranked by the number of people injured.
+5 crash black spots along Cedar Rd in the Ipswich City area over the last 10 years, ranked by a severity score that weights deaths and serious injuries above minor ones.

 “People injured” counts everyone hurt in these crashes, from minor injuries through to deaths.
 “Deaths” is the number of those people who died.